burnish/next/applinks/1.0/about.md

 permalink: /applinks/1.0/about/
 ---

-Thanks for trying out this beta for "Up Next".
+Thanks for trying out this beta for "Up Next" (or whatever I'm going to call it).

 ## Suspected bugs